 The music world has always been about rivalries.
 There's Taylor Swift vs. Kanye, Tupac vs. Biggie, Eminem vs... everyone?
-Now, the rise of the music streaming service over the last decade means you can add a new rivalry to the mix: Spotify vs Apple Music.
+Now, the rise of music streaming services over the last decade means you can add a new rivalry to the mix: Spotify vs Apple Music.

-While there are any number of streaming services for you to choose from out there, the only two contenders you should care about are the Swedish-born Spotify with its freemium music model and Apple Music, the replacement to iTunes that has exclusive albums and a monstrous 50-million song library.
+While there are any number of streaming services for you to choose from out there, the only two contenders you should care about are the Swedish-born Spotify, with its freemium music model and Apple Music, the replacement to iTunes that has exclusive albums and a monstrous 75 million song library.

-That's because Spotify doesn't ask for any money upfront, and you can go for years without ever paying a dime.
+One big advantage Spotify has over many of its rivals is it doesn't ask for any money upfront, and you can go for years without ever paying a dime.
 Sure, Apple may offer a free trial but, at some point, you're going to need to pony up.

 So which service should you invest your entertainment budget in?
 To help you choose the right one for you, we’ve broken down the pros and cons of each service so you can sign up and start listening.